Preia-Starle/custom-video-player/README.md

-Purpose of this repository is to track progress of the project on making a video player, a take home assignment, part of the recruitment process for JW Player.
+Purpose of this repository is to track progress of the practice project on making a custom video player with JavaScript.